idin/pensieve/README.md

 where the nodes represent data objects and the direction of edges indicate the dependency between them.

 After using Pensieve for some time myself, I have found it to be beneficial in several ways:
-* Reduces errors in data wrangling and model creation
+* error reduction, especially for data wrangling and model creation
-* Organizes data objects
+* data object organization
-* Makes data transfer easier
+* easy transfer of data
-* Makes data processing more coherent
+* coherent data processing and data pipelines
-* Facilitates the reproduction of data and models
+* data and model reproducibility
-* Most importantly **relieves the mind**
+* most importantly **relieving the mind**

 ## Installation